GillesSchneider/algorithms/map/README.md

 ```sh
 get(int key)
 ```
-- Insert(k, v): insert Node(k, v) into the map M; if node with key k is already in M, replace the value with v and return old node; else, add the new node to the end of the list and return null; note that adding the new node to the beginning of the list is more efficient.
+- Insert(k, v): insert Node(k, v) into the map M; if node with key k is already in M, replace the value with v and return old node; else, add the new node to the end of the list and return null; note that adding the new node to the beginning of the list is more efficient (no need to traverse the chain to reach the trailer).
+Adding a trailer node in the list could solve the problem too;
  ```sh
  insert(int key, int value)
 ```